Seeed-Studio/wiki-documents/docs/Seeed_Elderly/Artik/Eagleye_530s.md

 ![](https://files.seeedstudio.com/wiki/Eagleye_530s/img/eagleye_530s_back.JPG)

-- <font face="" size=5 font color="ff0000">ⓐ</font> **DC Power:** 5V DC power supply.
+- <font face size={5} font color="ff0000">ⓐ</font> <strong>DC Power:</strong> 5V DC power supply.

-- <font face="" size=5 font color="ff0000">ⓑ</font> **USB Host 2.0 Interface:** has two USB 2.0 Interface.
+- <font face size={5} font color="ff0000">ⓑ</font><strong> USB Host 2.0 Interface</strong>: has two USB 2.0 Interface.

-- <font face="" size=5 font color="ff0000">ⓒ</font> **Ethernet:** The Ethernet Interface is based on 802.3az-2010 complying to the Energy Efficient Ethernet (EEE) standard.
+- <font face size={5} font color="ff0000">ⓒ</font> <strong>Ethernet:</strong> The Ethernet Interface is based on 802.3az-2010 complying to the Energy Efficient Ethernet (EEE) standard.
 The maximum theoretical speed of the interface is 1000Mbps.

-- <font face="" size=5 font color="ff0000">ⓓ</font> **Ear Jack:** has one 4 pin ear jack interface supporting stereo audio
+- <font face size={5} font color="ff0000">ⓓ</font> <strong>Ear Jack:</strong> has one 4 pin ear jack interface supporting stereo audio

-- <font face="" size=5 font color="ff0000">ⓔ</font> **Boot Switch:** When ‘eMMc 1st Boot’ is selected as a booting option, the system will first try to boot from eMMc, if this fails the system will search for an SD Card to boot from.
+- <font face size={5} font color="ff0000">ⓔ</font> <strong>Boot Switch:</strong> When ‘eMMc 1st Boot’ is selected as a booting option, the system will first try to boot from eMMc, if this fails the system will search for an SD Card to boot from.
 If booting from the SD-Card also fails the system tries to boot from USB.
 When choosing the SD-Card booting option, the system starts with booting from SD, and if this fails will continue to try a USB boot.
 When USB is selected as the booting mechanism of choice, only a USB boot will be attempted.

 | SW402 | eMMc 1st Boot | SD Card 1st Boot | USB 1st Boot |
 |-------|---------------|------------------|--------------|